-Gumdrop Fudge: Creamy Vanilla Fudge filled with colorful holiday Gumdrop candy pieces!
+Gumdrop Fudge is a creamy Vanilla Fudge filled with colorful gumdrop candy pieces!
 So pretty for gift giving or for sharing with the kids over the holidays.

 I saw a recipe for Gumdrop Fudge on Taste of Home several years ago and tucked it into my brain for future use.